-I am originally from the States, but I’ve lived in Europe for most of my adult life.
-I am not entirely nomadic, but I’ve been back and forth, especially in the last couple of years.
-Many of my travels focus on Central and Eastern Europe and the Balkans.
+I am from the US, but I’ve lived in Europe for most of my adult life.
+I am not entirely nomadic, but I try to spend extensive time away from my base of Ljubljana, Slovenia.
+Many of my travels focus on Central and Eastern Europe.
 However, I do pop up in other places.
 I am fascinated with the unrecognized or partially recognized states; I even wrote my master’s dissertation about them.
 I’m also curious about unique diasporas and overlooked corners of the world.

 What is with the name” Southern space cadet”?